jrpool/learning-os-software/global-requirements/soa.md

 SOA is fundamentally a network-powered extension of [Modular programming][modular-programming-wikipedia] and the [Unix philosophy][unix-philosophy-wikipedia].

+Services fall within one of three [service types](#service-types) and adhere to the specifications of their associated type.

 ## Why?

 But ... isn't it easier to just build one big monolithic application?
 Maybe, but *probably not*.
 There are several advantages that you gain by thinking in terms of services rather than one big application, including: